-Beyond this, many infrastructures managers quoted in the JSG survey that Train running information is being sent to RNE TIS system and only for international traffic.
-Moreover, some of them stressed that they will be able to exchange these messages subject to the availability of the Common Interface in production.
-This brings positive inputs to the Railway Undertakings in order to decide about the implementation of this functionality, because for them the delivery of this message using TAF TSI compliant format depends on the implementation schedule of their reference Infrastructure Managers and they only envisage its use for international traffic.
+Beyond this, many infrastructures managers quoted in the JSG survey that Train running information is being sent through RNE TIS system and only for international traffic.
+Moreover, some of them stressed that they will be able to exchange these messages subject to the availability of the Common Interface in production or even without using such a tool.
+This brings positive inputs to the Railway Undertakings in order to move forward in the implementation of this functionality, because for them the delivery of this message using TAF TSI compliant format depends on the implementation schedule of their reference Infrastructure Managers and they envisage its use for international traffic.